 Eliya via a tea plantation.
 Situated at 2,000

-the 18th century and their legacy can be seen
+18th century and their legacy is still visible.
+Stay

-streams.
-Stay at the Jetwing St Andrew’s (or
+at the Jetwing St Andrew’s for 2 nights.
+(B, D)

 Early morning visit to Horton Plains, situated